robbrody/RB_Python_Data_Project/README.md

 ## 1. What are the most demanded skills for the top 3 most popular data roles?

-I started by filtering the data for US based jobs only.
-I found the most demanded skills for the top 3 most popular data roles.
-I filtered out those positions by the most popular, and got the top 5 skills for each of these top 3 roles.
-This query highlights the 3 most popular job titles and their associated top 5 skills, showing which skills are most requested by companies for top data roles.
+This analysis utilizes Luke Barrousse’s 2023 Data Job Dataset, a collection of real-world data extracted from job postings worldwide.
+The dataset was initially filtered to focus on U.S.-based positions.
+From this subset, I identified the most in-demand skills for the top three most popular data roles.
+For each role, the data was further refined to highlight the top five skills most frequently requested by employers.
+This approach provides insights into the key competencies sought by companies, illustrating the essential skills required for high-demand data roles in the U.S. market.

 View my notebook with detailed steps here:
 [2_Skill_Demand.ipynb](3_Project/2_Skill_Demand.ipynb)